 How Rising Global Interest Rates Impact International Stock Markets

-Global interest rates are on the rise after a prolonged period of record-low rates, which means that international investors may want to reassess their interest rate risk exposure.
 While higher interest rates don’t always translate to a decrease in equity prices, bond prices tend to be more universally affected and certain equity sectors may benefit more than others.
-International investors can hedge their portfolio by taking these trends into account.
+International investors can hedge their portfolios by taking these trends into account.

 Interest Rates and Equity Prices